JhonRainbow6/JhonRainbow6/README.md

 ###

-<h4 align="center">So this is my GitHub repo where I upload my projects and stuff, be free to take a look in it.</h4>
+<h4 align="center">So this is my GitHub repo where I upload my projects and stuff, be free to take a look at it.</h4>

 ###